 - Petting Zoo – Farm animal shaped and decorated sugar cookies

-Your guests will have plenty of treats to choose from.
+Your guests will have plenty of delicious treats to choose from.
 Let’s add some fun activities for kids and adults alike.

 Activities to entertain your barnyard party guests are endless.
-Check out these fun games and activities.
+Check out these fun games and activities:

-- Farmer Says – Most everyone has heard of the game “Simon Says,” and knows how to play.
-Change “Simon” to “Farmer,” and you now have the farm-themed gay to fit your party.
-Have everyone line up and choose the Farmer.
-The Farmer will be the leader and will lead the group just like in “Simon Says.”
+- Farmer Says – Most everyone has heard of the game Simon Says, and knows how to play.
+Change Simon to Farmer, and you now have the farm-themed alternative to fit your party.
+Have everyone line up and designate the Farmer.
+The Farmer will be the leader and will instruct the group on what to do, just like in Simon Says.